backstage/backstage/.changeset/moody-trains-cover.md

 '@backstage/plugin-code-coverage-backend': patch
 ---

-Added support for new backend system(code-coverage)
+Added support for new backend system